 See in Glossary rendering.
 To specify a position in Unity’s built-in render pipeline for a Command Buffer to execute, use the CameraEvent enum.

 For example, you can use a Command Buffer with the AfterGBuffer CameraEvent to render additional GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary into the Deferred pipeline, after the pipeline processes all opaque GameObjects.

-A high-level overview of how cameras render sceneA Scene contains the environments and menus of your game.
+Below is a high-level overview of how Cameras use the Forward or Deferred pipeline to render a SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 Did you find this page useful?
 Please give it a rating: